By Jamie Purpora

 This whole process of affiliating with each entity will cost you upwards of $7,000, plus countless hours of your time—time you can better use to create, perform and promote.
 Language barriers can also make this a painful process.
 Every time you release new songs, you would need to submit new registration forms for each territory.

-By opting into TuneCore’s Publishing Administration service, we handle all of this for you.
-We will register your songs as your administrator, and you are still listed as the publisher if you have previously affiliated as one.
+By opting into TuneCore’s Music Publishing Administration service, we handle all of this for you.
+We will register your compositions as your administrator, and you are still listed as the publisher if you have previously affiliated as one.
 We do the registrations electronically, within one week of receiving your information.

 If you release songs through TuneCore, you should send us the new titles to be registered by submitting the % you control from your TuneCore release page (check out the image below).

-If the songs have been released by another artist, label or distributor outside of TuneCore, you can fill out the registration form here.
+If the compositions have been released by another artist, label or distributor outside of TuneCore, you can fill out the registration form here.

 When will I get paid?